sakihiwe news

 Honour Song is made possible by a partnership between the sākihiwē festival, the High Commission of Canada in the United Kingdom, Border Crossings’ ORIGINS Festival, and the Embassy of Canada to Colombia.

 Burnstick is folk music that’s brimming with the kind of chemistry that could only come from a husband and wife.
-Jason, a Plains-Cree guitarist, and Nadia, a Francophone-Métis singer-songwriter, create the are award-winning duo: Burnstick.
-Two performers whose voices and languages blend together with ease, Burnstick pushes the boundaries of contemporary folk music, weaving together the unique sounds of vintage Weissenborns with intriguing vocal harmonies, while allowing the beauty of simple melodies to shine through.
+Jason, a Plains-Cree guitarist, and Nadia, a Francophone-Métis singer-songwriter, form the award-winning duo Burnstick.
+Their voices and languages blend together with ease as they push the boundaries of contemporary folk music, weaving together the unique sounds of vintage Weissenborns with intriguing vocal harmonies, while letting the beauty of simple melodies shine through.

 The first three episodes of Honour Song were led by Leela Gilday, The North Sound, and Fawn Wood.
 Each episode is available on YouTube with English captions, French subtitles, and Spanish subtitles.

-Aboriginal Music Manitoba, producer of the sākihiwē festival, would like to acknowledge the Government of Canada, the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council for their financial support of the sākihiwē festival's outreach programming.
+Aboriginal Music Manitoba, producer of the sākihiwē festival, acknowledges the Government of Canada through the Department of Canadian Heritage, the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council for their financial support of the sākihiwē festival’s outreach programming.

 Back